Vina Muliana: Career

-Vina started her career as a model.
+Muliana started her career as a model.
 It started in 2011 when she was studying in Bandung, where at that time the hijab trend was popular.
-Vina was offered to become a model when she was watching a fashion show and met designer Ghaida Tsurayya, the daughter of AA Gym.
-She noticed that Vina had a tall body and offered her to be a model for his collection.
+Muliana was offered to become a model when she was watching a fashion show and met designer Ghaida Tsurayya, the daughter of AA Gym.
+She noticed that Muliana had a tall body and offered her to be a model for her collection.
 Ever since then, she pursued modeling by becoming a freelance model in Bandung while studying.
 Then her network expanded when she met an agency in Jakarta.
-Vina said that she made modeling a side job.
-According to her, models wearing hijab cannot continuously get jobs like non-hijab models.
-Although it has a large market in Indonesia, it is bigger for models who don't wear hijab.
+Muliana said that she made modeling a side job.
+According to her, models who wear hijab cannot consistently get jobs like non-hijab models.
+Although modelling has a large market in Indonesia, it is bigger for models who do not wear hijab.

-In 2014, Vina participated in the Jakarta tourism ambassador contest, Abang None, which has been held since 1968.
+In 2014, Muliana participated in the Jakarta tourism ambassador contest, Abang None, which has been held since 1968.
 She admitted that she was interested in joining the event because she saw the Abang None election program on television and had been preparing since 2011.
 After becoming the winner of None at the South Jakarta level in 2014, she then advanced to the provincial level.
-On the grand finale night held at Plaza Monas East Side, Central Jakarta on 30 August 2014, Vina managed to win pairing with Zulfikri Arif from Thousand Islands by defeating 18 other finalists.
-Vina received a prize worth Rp.
+On the grand finale night held at Plaza Monas East Side, Central Jakarta on 30 August 2014, Muliana managed to win pairing with Zulfikri Arif from Thousand Islands by defeating 18 other finalists.
+Muliana received a prize worth Rp.
 100 million in deposit.
 Her victory in the contest made history as she was the first None to wear a hijab.

 During her tenure as None, she was tasked with accompanying the Governor and Mayor and attending government programs in the cultural sector.
 In September 2014, he accompanied the Governor of Jakarta to sign the contract for Jakarta to host the 18th Asian Games.
 Furthermore, in November she visited Berlin as a representative of Jakarta at the Jakarta Berlin Art Festival to commemorate the 20th anniversary of Berlin and Jakarta's Sister City relationship.